Grounding Page Standard

 - Entity Directory

-- Defines required structure and metadata of Grounding Pages
+- Defines recommended structure, metadata, and quality principles for Grounding Pages

 - Specifies constraints to prevent hallucinations and misinterpretation